alfonsusac/nextjs-better-unstable-cache/README.md

     // Enable logs to see timer or whether it triggers ODR or BR log:['dedupe' , 'datacache' , 'verbose'],
-    // Add custom id for logging
+    // Add custom string for logging
     logID: "Query Data"

     // `revalidateTags` and `additionalCache` can also receive